 Challenges of AI in digital learning

-Although AI has generally been a positive force within digital learning, as with many novel technologies, it does come with some challenges as well.
+Although AI has generally been a positive force within digital learning, there is still a lot unknown about how effective its application is for digital learning.
+As with many novel technologies, it does come with some challenges and has not escaped some myths being created about its impact.
 We’ll look at three of the main challenges of AI in digital learning.

 One challenge of AI in digital learning revolves around the ethical and transparent use of data.
 As AI-driven machine learning algorithms operate by using learner data, this has raised concerns around data storage and protection.
 Another ethical issue associated with AI in digital learning is the fallibility.
 Since machine learning intelligence is based on pattern recognition, it lacks the discernment of human intelligence.
 Therefore, there is a risk that AI could unfairly discriminate or make inappropriate recommendations.
 For this reason, the ethics around accountability and liability are another challenge that must be addressed.